Speakers and Session Highlights

 Harnessing the Power of AI in Sales: Mary Ann McLaughlin, Butler Street

-During this session, attendees will learn what Generative AI truly is and why they need to embrace it, as well as which tools can improve the way you connect with clients, and tailor your marketing messaging in ways that really resonate.
-During this session, you will learn how to make your teams more productive, reaching more prospects and getting more meetings, as well as experience the feedback power of ChatGPT through role-practice scenarios and coaching feedback loops.
+During this session, attendees learned what Generative AI truly is and why they need to embrace it, as well as which tools can improve the way you connect with clients, and tailor your marketing messaging in ways that really resonate.
+During this session, the group learned how to make their teams more productive, reaching more prospects and getting more meetings, as well as experience the feedback power of ChatGPT through role-practice scenarios and coaching feedback loops.

 Revenue Management Software to Perfect Your Pricing: Jared Wiesel, Revenue Analytics